F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 - Less expensive, same performance.
 - You have full control.

 ## Step 1 - Get a VPS server!
 1vCPU 3GB of RAM minimum.
-(May not support full 10 players, max tested on 3GB is 6 at day 100)
+(Does not support full 10 players, max tested on 3GB is 6 at day 100)
 I got mine from from Hyper Expert, if you want one from them follow the steps below:
 Go to [Hyper Expert](http://p.hyper.expert/aff.php?aff=138) and select Services > VPS & Bare Metal Servers, then select the VPS you want and configure it.
 - The bare minimum you should get is their VPS1 with 1vCPU, 3GB of RAM, 20GB storage on Pure SSD (You **MUST** configure the service to upgrade to 3GB) (Has a longer startup time.
 15-20 minutes) only $5.99 per month